Judge confines Bill Cosby to his home, orders GPS device

 Breaking News Emails

-A judge is confining Bill Cosby to his suburban Philadelphia home until the comedian is sentenced on sexual assault charges.
+Bill Cosby must remain in his suburban Philadelphia home until the comedian is sentenced on sexual assault charges, a judge ordered on Friday.

 Breaking News Emails